Article I – Name

 Article II – Purpose

-The purpose of the Committee is to act as an advisory body to the executive leadership of the Division of Finance and Administration; to provide a forum in which staff can raise, discuss, and make recommendations on current non-academic policies and procedures; and to facilitate effective communication on behalf of and among staff members.
+The purpose of the Committee is to act as an advisory body to the executive leadership of the Division of Finance and Operations; to provide a forum in which staff can raise, discuss, and make recommendations on current non-academic policies and procedures; and to facilitate effective communication on behalf of and among staff members.

 The Committee will not act in an advocacy role in any specific employee/employer policy matter or dispute within the University, nor will it assume the role of arbitrator in any such manner.